-Sambar recipe with step by step photos – Sambar is a South Indian lentil & mix vegetable soup that is eaten along with breakfast or meal as a side dish.
+Sambar recipe with step by step photos – Sambar is a South Indian lentil & mix vegetable stew that is eaten along with breakfast or meal as a side dish.
 Most people enjoy this with some hot Soft idli, dosa, Vada or with plain rice.
 Sambar is an everyday dish that is made in most south Indian homes.
 It is also served in tiffin centres & restaurants with a breakfast or meal.

 A larger Indian population relies on lentils or dal for their protein intake.
 So sambar is widely consumed as a part of healthy protein rich diet in south India.
 Since a variety of mixed vegetables are also used to make sambhar it becomes nutrient rich.

 Sambar recipe shared here is the one which has been followed by my mum for several decades.
 It makes a great side dish to pair with breakfast or a meal.
 This also tastes good with idli, dosa, and even with rice.

 If you are new to South Indian Cuisine, this may help you

 Sambar is a South Indian dish made with lentils, mixed vegetables, tamarind, herbs, spices & a special spice powder known as sambar powder.